 I ordered my lamb and venison dish medium rare but it came medium to well done.
 This was a theme throughout the train ride so I was sure to order my meat rare from that point on, ensuring that it was cooked just right.
 However, it has to be said that it must be a real challenge to cook in such a restrictive space so I take my hat off to the chefs.

-After dinner, guests were invited up to the Club Car for hand-rolled Cuban cigars but I didn’t fancy sitting in a smoky room so we just head back along the train to our suite.
+After dinner, guests were invited up to the Club Car for hand-rolled Cuban cigars but I didn’t fancy sitting in a smoky room so we just went back along the train to our suite.

 Bedtime Number One

-During our dinner sitting, David had been busy converting our little living room into a bedroom.
+During our dinner sitting, David had been busy converting our living room into a bedroom.
 This was no ordinary turn down service.
 Two single beds had been pulled into position from the wall, squashing the armchairs beneath.
 They now lay waiting for our sleepy heads with proper down bedding, all emblazoned with the Blue Train logo.
 Plus, there was a little organza bag of Lindor chocolates, a nice touch but I was WAY too full from dinner.

 The beds were insanely comfortable compared to any other train we have ever been on.
 However, I slept poorly during our two nights on the Blue Train due to two things: